Some Tips On Doing Your Own Taxes

 January

 On the 15th all estimated taxes for the last quarter of 2013 are due.
 Also the 31st is the deadline for employers to send out tax information.
-This is also the deadline to file your 2013 tax return forms without penalty if you did not pay your taxes for the previous year.
+This is also the deadline to file … Read more at 2011 Taxes.

 Delay The Start Of The January Tax Season